splunk/public-o11y-docs/sp-oncall/alerts/ack-back.rst

 Ack-Back is implemented as a Nagios service called “VictorOps Command Poll”.
 It retrieves acknowledgement commands from VictorOps for executing locally to Nagios.
-Enabling Ack-Back is simply a matter of enabling active checks of the VictorOps Command Poll service.
+Enabling Ack-Back is a matter of enabling active checks of the VictorOps Command Poll service.

 Find the service definition in the victorops.cfg file: